 Oliver Chyan, Professor; Ph.D., Massachusetts Institute of Technology.
 Interfacial electrochemistry; electroanalytical chemistry; kinetics and thermodynamics of the electron transfer processes; plasma assist functional thin-film materials; semiconductor photoelectrochemistry.

 Thomas R. Cundari, Regents Professor; Ph.D., University of Florida.
 Computational chemistry; inorganic chemistry; organometallic chemistry; computer-aided catalyst design; modeling of metal-containing enzymes and advanced materials; catalyst informatics.

 Francis DíSouza, Professor; Ph.D., Indian Institute of Science (India).
 Chemistry and supramolecular chemistry of metal macrocycles and carbon nanomaterials; photoelectrochemistry and photovoltaics; electrochemical and photochemical sensors and catalysts; fluorescent chemosensors and biosensors.

-Teresa D. Golden, Associate Professor; Ph.D., New Mexico State University.
+Teresa D. Golden, Professor; Ph.D., New Mexico State University.
 Materials and bioanalytical chemistry; electrodeposition of nanomaterials; chromatography; corrosion protection coatings; forensic investigations.

 Michael G. Richmond, Professor; Ph.D., University of Alabama.
 Ligand substitution processes in metal clusters, inorganic photochemistry and photocatalysis; redox catalysis; inorganic reaction mechanisms; thermal catalysis using CO, CO2, SO2 and alkanes as chemical feedstocks.